whoreallylovesme/JapaneseCandles/README.md

-# JapaneseCandles
+# Overview
-Process huge amounts of financial data and representing it as japanese candles
+That's my practical work on CMC MSU.
+In this program I proccess some financial data and represent it as japanese candles (in csv format) using PySpark library and MapReduce techonology.
+# How it works?